Rosette formations as symmetry-breaking events: theory and experiment: Results

-Next, we investigated the effect of nematic interactions, modeled via the addition of a term to the equation dictating the orientation of the self-propulsion $\theta_i$ that enforces the alignment between the direction of the self-propulsion velocity and the principal axis of elongation of the cell:
+Next, we investigated the effect of self-alignment interactions, modeled via the addition of a term to the equation dictating the orientation of the self-propulsion $\theta_i$, which enforces the alignment between the direction of the self-propulsion velocity and the principal axis of elongation of the cell:

-The angular dynamics is controlled by the interplay of rotational diffusion at rate $D_r$ and alignment at rate $J$, whose inverse $\tau_J=\frac{1}{J}$ is the response time required by the cell to reorient its polarization in the direction of the resultant force exerted by its neighbors.
+The angular dynamics is controlled by the interplay of rotational diffusion at rate $D_r$ and alignment at rate $J$, whose inverse $\tau_J=\frac{1}{J}$ is the response time required by the cell to reorient its polarization in the direction of the resultant force exerted by its neighbors~\cite{Paoluzzi2021}.
 Figure~\ref{fig:3} shows stationary snapshots of the resulting simulations.
-In particular, Figure~\ref{fig:3}a displays representative stationary configurations of populations of cells having different motility in presence of an external harmonic potential of intensity $k=0.2$ with ($J>0)$ and without ($J=0$) nematic interaction.
-While increasing the motility tends to impede the formation of rosette, alignment allows high motile cells to organize in rosette-like assemblies.
-In addition, increasing the strength of the alignment interaction boosts the probability of observing transient rosette at low values of target shape factor (see Figure~\ref{fig:3}b).
+In particular, Figure~\ref{fig:3}a displays representative stationary configurations of populations of cells having different motility in the presence of an external harmonic potential of intensity $k=0.2$ with ($J>0)$ and without ($J=0$) self-alignment interaction.
+While increasing the motility tends to impede the formation of rosettes, alignment allows even highly motile cells to organize in rosette-like assemblies.
+In addition, increasing the strength of the alignment interaction boosts the probability of observing transient rosettes at low values of target shape factor (see Figure~\ref{fig:3}b).